helloyuzz/doc.wgrib2.com/docs/navigation-structure.md

 title: UI Components
 nav_order: 2
 has_children: true
+published: false
 ---

 ```

-Here we're setting up the UI Components landing page that is available at `/docs/ui-components`, which has children and is ordered second in the main nav.
+Here we're setting up the UI Components landing page that is available at `/docs/Grib-1`, which has children and is ordered second in the main nav.

 ### Child pages